 How to Apply

 To apply for any of our Holt Community Scholarships, please visit the Holt High School counseling office and complete the scholarship application packet.
 Guidance counselors will help you through the process!
+The following websites might be helpful for students who are seeking other scholarships:

 Scholarship applications are due to the Holt High School counseling office by the fourth Friday in March every year.